human-conditions/yodrew.github.io-original/index.md

 If my book makes sense to you and you would like to provide a house where it can be applied for yourself and others, please [let me know](/about).
 Here are other ideas to [participate](/about/participate/)

 Donations: I appreciate them very much.
 I live simply.
-S mall amounts help.
+Small amounts help.
 I'll send you my ebook and a printable version of the PDF.
 Methods:

 - [Wise](https://wise.com/share/andrewd1878) (formerly Transferwise)